You might not have to report anything to HM Revenue and Customs (HMRC) or pay tax and National Insurance.

 - provide childcare up to the maximum age its registration and approval allows for

-The nursery doesn’t have to be at your workplace - it can be in other premises that you manage and finance, as long as they’re not a private residence.
+The nursery does not have to be at your workplace - it can be in other premises that you manage and finance, as long as they’re not a private residence.

 Commercial childcare or vouchers

-You can provide a fixed amount of employee-supported childcare to all employees without having to pay or report anything.
+You can provide a fixed amount of employee-supported childcare to employees without having to pay or report anything.
+They must have joined your childcare or voucher scheme and had their wages adjusted on or before 4 October 2018.

 Certain low-paid employees may be excluded from the requirement for childcare to be available to all employees.
 HMRC’s technical guidance on childcare voucher exemption has full details.